HBSMR WEB features three kinds of interactive map:

 - The main map through which users can browse all spatial data.

-- The search results map, which will show the results of free-text searches for Monuments.
+- The search results map, which will show the results of free-text searches for Monuments, Events or Designations.

 - Record details maps, which can be configured to appear on any record details page where the record has a mapped representation.